supertestnet/hoard/README.md

 ```
 Create two private keys, Key1 and Key2
 Create utxo X which is locked to Key1 -- this is the "vault"
-Create (but do not sign) tx1 which spends utxo X to create utxo Y -- this is the "midstate"
+Create and sign tx1 which spends utxo X to create utxo Y -- this is the "midstate"
 Utxo Y (the midstate) has 2 spending paths:
 (a) Key1 and Key2 can (together) spend the money immediately
 ---this allows for a "revaulting tx," tx2, explained below